RoshaRahimi/DataStack/README.md

 - Change Data Capture: Changes in the data are captured using Debezium and stored in Kafka topics.

-- Live Data Access Access: The ClickHouse database connects to Kafka to read data from the topics.
+- Live Data Access: The ClickHouse database connects to Kafka to read data from the topics.
 Based on the data, some views are created to provide live insights.

 - Historical Data: Initially, the data is stored in MinIO.
 Then, a PySpark application extracts and transforms the data, loading it into another bucket in MinIO.
 Finally, another PySpark application loads this transformed data directly from MinIO into ClickHouse as historical data.